sjbennett123/polarlarp/content/current_writeups/something_told_me/roles/lord_of_the_woods Ethereal Form.md

 ---
-title: Lord of the Woods
+title: Lord of the Woods Ethereal Form

 description: Lord of the Woods
 Layout: role